pclubiitk/pclub.in/_posts/Javascript.md

 ### Additional resources

-To brush up you concepts you can go through the book [Head First Javascript](http://shop.oreilly.com/product/0636920027065.do)
+To brush up your concepts, you can go through the book [Head First Javascript](http://shop.oreilly.com/product/0636920027065.do)

 There are many other features in JavaScript that we have not discussed.
 If interested in exploring you can see the following links: